sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 Manually selecting a winner also allows you to prioritize other metrics such as unsubscribes and spam reports.

-At the end of the A/B test duration, you will receive an email asking you select the winner of your campaign.
+At the end of the A/B test duration, you will receive an email asking you to select the winner of your campaign.

 _To manually select the winner_